 - Another option is to place a plastic or concrete barrier at least 12-18 inches below the soil.
 Bamboo are shallow rooted so this should prevent the bamboo from running away.
 You can prune back to the ground any culms that escape beyond the barrier.

-- Finally, you can dig a 12 inch deep trench around the area you would like to contain the bamboo too.
+- Finally, you can dig a 12 inch deep trench around the area you would like to contain the running bamboo too.
 Fill with sand, then several times a season, pull back the sand and prune back any roots that have poked through into the trench.
+Photo by ‘Integration Design Studio’.

 How to Grow Clumping Bamboo

 Clumping Bamboo is much less likely to run rampant across your property.
-Many varieties are quite polite in fact.
+Many varieties are quite polite, in fact.
 Make sure you check the size and space requirements of the variety you purchase.
+You can grow clumping bamboo in pots, or in the ground as a great backdrop to your garden.
+This type of bamboo also makes a fast growing privacy screen.
+Photo by ‘Residential Landscape Projects’.